Darren-Lionardo/Super-Hexagon-Game-Project/README.md

 But the mechanics are there :)

-If you want to try it, you can play it yourself...
+If you want to try it, you can play it yourself by clicking the "SuperHexagon.exe" file

 Enjoy!